n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

-We covered the fundamentals of neural networks and of TensorFlow 2.0.
-This workshop emphasized the fundamentals and programming aspects instead of best pratices (necessarily).
+We covered the fundamentals of neural networks and of TensorFlow 2.
+Note we emphasized the fundamentals and implementing them from scratch.
+You should look at other sources online for more idiomatic code, such as the [keras examples page](https://keras.io/examples/).

 Here are some things I'd recommend checking out next for Neural Networks:
-*   Backpropogation (how are the gradients computed? spoiler: it's basically chain rule)
+*   Backpropogation (how are the gradients computed? spoiler: it's chain rule!)
 *   Convolutional and Recurrent Neural Networks
 *   Regularization (my model's still overfitting! how do I fix that?)

-Here are some things I'd recommend checking out for TensorFlow 2.0:
+Here are some things I'd recommend checking out for TensorFlow 2:
 *   The various layers, metrics, losses, optimizers, and activation functions offered.
 *   Functional API for building models
 *   Using `@tf.function` to speed up your code
 *   Distributed Training with tf.distribute